AdobeDocs/target-learn.en/help/activities/artificial-intelligence-automation-personalization-value-video-use.md

 doc-type: use
 ---

-# Use the Artificial Intelligence and Automation Capabilities of Adobe Target to Meet the Challenges of Personalization {#use-the-artificial-intelligence-and-automation-capabilities-of-adobe-target-to-meet-the-challenges-of-personalization}
+# Use the Artificial Intelligence and Automation Capabilities of Adobe Target to Meet the Challenges of Personalization

 >[!VIDEO](https://video.tv.adobe.com/v/25440/?quality=12)